DavidJuanes/android-cert/mock-exam-1.md

 Answer: C

 ### Q7.
 Which of the following is NOT a valid usage for Intents?
-A. Activate and Activity.
+* A. Activate and Activity.
-B. Activate a Service.
+* B. Activate a Service.
-C. Activate a Broadcast receiver.
+* C. Activate a Broadcast receiver.
-D. Activate a SQLite DB Connection.
+* D. Activate a SQLite DB Connection.
 Answer: D

 ### Q8.
 Which of the following is not a valid Android resource file name?
-A. mylayout.xml
+* A. mylayout.xml
-B. myLayout.xml
+* B. myLayout.xml
-C.my_layout.xml
+* C.my_layout.xml
-D.mylayout1.xml
+* D.mylayout1.xml
 Answer: B

 ### Q9.
 Which one of the following is not a valid name for process state?
-A. Bound
+* A. Bound
-B. A Visible
+* B. A Visible
-C. Foreground
+* C. Foreground
-D. Background
+* D. Background
 Answer: A

 ### Q10.
 What is the role of the R.java file in an Android application project?
-A. It contains all resource IDs allowing the developer to reference them from the code using integers.
+* A. It contains all resource IDs allowing the developer to reference them from the code using integers.
-B. It contains instructions to build the Android application project.
+* B. It contains instructions to build the Android application project.
-C. It contains information about content providers of the Android application.
+* C. It contains information about content providers of the Android application.
-D. It contains the target SDK version number.
+* D. It contains the target SDK version number.
 Answer: A

 ### Q11.
 What is a correct statement about an XML layout file?
-A. A layout PNG image file.
+* A. A layout PNG image file.
-B. A file used to draw the content of an Activity.
+* B. A file used to draw the content of an Activity.
-C. A file that contains all application permission information.
+* C. A file that contains all application permission information.
-D. A file that contains a single activity widget.
+* D. A file that contains a single activity widget.
 Answer: B

 ### Q12.
 Which folder contains the Android project Java files?
-A. res
+* A. res
-B. manifests
+* B. manifests
-C. assets
+* C. assets
-D. java
+* D. java
 Answer: D

-### Q13.Which file specifies the minimum required Android SDK version your application supports?
+### Q13.
+Which file specifies the minimum required Android SDK version your application supports?
-A. main.xml
+* A. main.xml
-B. R.java
+* B. R.java
-C. strings.xml
+* C. strings.xml
-D. build.gradle
+* D. build.gradle
 Answer: D

 ### Q14.
 What is the parent class of all Activity widgets?
-A. ViewGroup
+* A. ViewGroup
-B. Layout
+* B. Layout
-C. View
+* C. View
-D. Widget
+* D. Widget
 Answer: C

 ### Q15.
 What is the name of the class used by Intent to store additional information?
-A. Extra
+* A. Extra
-B. Parcelable
+* B. Parcelable
-C. Bundle
+* C. Bundle
-D. DataStore
+* D. DataStore
 Answer: C

 ### Q16.Which of the following is not included in the Android application framework?
-A. WindowManager
+* A. WindowManager
-B. NotificationManager
+* B. NotificationManager
-C. DialerManager
+* C. DialerManager
-D. PackageManager
+* D. PackageManager
 Answer: C

 ### Q17.Which of the following is NOT true about the R.java file?
-A. It is auto-generated during the build of the project.
+* A. It is auto-generated during the build of the project.
-B. It is used by developers to access any resource through an ID.
+* B. It is used by developers to access any resource through an ID.
-C. It can be modified manually to change the ID of a resource.
+* C. It can be modified manually to change the ID of a resource.
-D. It contains resource IDs for all resources in your /res/ folder.
+* D. It contains resource IDs for all resources in your /res/ folder.
 Answer: C

 ### Q18.You can create a custom view by extending class Activity.